jorritfolmer/TA-netflow-logstash/README.md

 ### Netflow fields

-The original fields are also still available through the "netflow." prefix, followed by their Netflow field names:
+The original fields are also still available through the `netflow.` prefix, followed by their Netflow field names:

 #### nprobe (v10 output)
 version